EmixamPP/linux-enable-ir-emitter/README.md

 ```

 You can easily uninstall the software by executing `sudo bash installer.sh uninstall`.

+#### Optional installation :
+If you need to use the `linux-enable-ir-emitter full` command, please read the related [wiki page](https://github.com/EmixamPP/linux-enable-ir-emitter/wiki/Semi-automatic-configuration).\
+This command is not always necessary, so I have removed the dependencies from the standard installation (feel free to let me know what you think about that).

 ## How to enable your infrared emitter ?
 1. Try the quick configuration, it is the easiest and does not require any manipulation : `sudo linux-enable-ir-emitter quick`.